 This is a stringent requirement that constrains the structure of the Higgs self-interaction.
 We determine various examples of higher dimensional derivative self-interactions for the Higgs boson, that once expanded around the minimum of the Higgs potential lead to ghost-free derivative interactions between the vector and scalar, that generalize multi-Galileon constructions to the vector case.
 We show that in a suitable decoupling limit the theory reduces to a scalar bi-Galileon theory, that couples with Galileon invariant interactions the Higgs boson with the would-be Goldstone modes of the broken symmetry.
+In the interest of highlighting the relevance of a Vainshtein-like effect for our model, we conclude the section by briefly discussing a scenario in which the Higgs and the vector are coupled to external matter.
 In Section \ref{sec-nonab} we straightforwardly extend our constructions to the case of non-abelian symmetry, and discuss some of its physical consequences.

 As far as we are aware, this is the first example of a consistent realization of a Higgs mechanism in theories with a spontaneously broken symmetry, that lead to Galileonic theories in the remaining degrees of freedom.
 Our set-up can be regarded as a possible step towards finding a consistent UV completion of theories closely related to Galileons.